reduards/Azure-ODM-Automation-Deployment/README.md

 # Azure-ODM-Automation-Deployment

 This repo contains an az cli script to deploy all the infrastructure and neccasary components to automate the process of generating Orthophotos and 3d-modells from drone images using https://github.com/OpenDroneMap/ODM and Azure Compute.
+It will also populate the file storage with some test images found in this repo at /images.
 The function that orchestrate the actual processing job is allocated at: https://github.com/reduards/Azure-ODM-Automation-Function

 How to get going: